Table of Contents

 According to art.
 542 par.
 (1) of the Civil Procedure Code, individuals who have full legal capacity may agree to settle by arbitration disputes between them.
 However, disputes that relate to the civil status, the capacity of individuals, inheritance debate, family relations, and rights regarding which the parties can not dispose can not be subject to arbitration.

 The arbitration agreement represents the manner in which the arbitration is entrusted to one or more persons who are invested in this respect by the parties or in accordance with that agreement to hear the case and deliver a final decision which is binding on them.
+If this is an option you wish to include, our team of Romanian lawyers can help you include an arbitration clause in an agreement.

 The arbitration agreement excludes the jurisdiction of the courts for the dispuse in cause.

 According to art.
 548, the arbitration agreement must be concluded in writing.
 This condition is met when the submission of the cause to arbitration was agreed upon by exchange of correspondence, regardless of its form, or the exchange of procedural acts.
+You can reach out to our lawyers in Romania for assistance when concluding this agreement in writing.

 However, in case the arbitration agreement concerns a dispute relating to the transfer of ownership and / or the establishment of another real right on immovable property, the convention must be concluded in notarial authentic form, under the sanction of nullity.